Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 </table>
 ```

-You can see abovce that the service used refernced and printed the entity.
+You can see above that the service used refernced and printed the entity.
 In this case "This is a tast!".
-This vulnerablility enabled the tester to read local files using the "system" keyword to define as external reference, which was testered by viewing the passwd file using the below payload encoded into base64.
+This vulnerablility enabled the tester to read local files using the "system" keyword to define as external reference, which was tested by viewing the passwd file using the below payload encoded.

 ```unencoded data